bcosca/fatfree/readme.md

 ```

 Remember to `urlencode()` your arguments if you have characters that do not comply with RFC 1738 guidelines for well-formed URLs.

-### Dynamic Web Sites

-Wait a second - in all the previous examples, we never really created any directory in our hard drive to store these routes.
-The short answer: we don't have to.
-All F3 routes are virtual.
-They don't mirror our hard disk folder structure.
-If you have programs or static files (images, CSS, etc.) that do not use the framework - as long as the paths to these files do not conflict with any route defined in your application - your Web server software will deliver them to the user's browser, provided the server is configured properly.

 ### PHP 5.4's Built-In Web Server